vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Lonārakunda--(in Visnu-Gayā) P. VI.
 Laukika--(under VS) K. I. 35.
 13

 176.41.
-Lonār is a salt lake in the Lavaņā-r. flowing close by the city Buldana District of Berar, the fabled
+Lonār is a salt lake in the Lavaṇā-r. flowing close by the city Buldana District of Berar, the fabled

 of Padmāvati situated on confluence den of the giant Lonāsura whom of Pārā and Sindhu.
 Vide Málati- Visnu vanquished.
 It is a place of madhava, Act IX. verse 2